Tagged meet microcosm

 omaha bicycle company storefrontBefore my diagnosis, I suspect that I’ve been hard to work with over the first fourteen years.
 A lot of people have done a lot of work around here and I don’t feel they get acknowledged enough.
 Nate Beaty has been programming our databases and website since 2002 and created a lot of our data-driven systems.
 He is probably the only reason that Microcosm was organized enough to exist past 2007.
 But more importantly, we were able to work together on creating tools that allowed individuals to make informed decisions without having to pull out giant file stacks and dig out records.
 Nate has created enough that Microcosm staff can be informed every day about what best practices are.

-It’s been really neat to see the Aspies come out of the woodwork and how many old Microcosm fans reappear for the anniversary.
+It’s been really neat to see autistics come out of the woodwork and how many old Microcosm fans reappear for the anniversary.
 They all have really great stories and, Buddy Hershey, the oldest customer that I know of who still orders, sent me a really sweet gift for the occasion.
-Because of my Asperger’s my life has mostly been solitary and as much as I have picked up social skills in the last decade I mostly think back to the times that I was alone as the happiest so it’s nice to create a new narrative where I can be happy and around other people at the same time.
+Because I am autistic, my life has mostly been solitary and as much as I have picked up social skills in the last decade I mostly think back to the times that I was alone as the happiest so it’s nice to create a new narrative where I can be happy and around other people at the same time.

 This has been an interview with Microcosm founder Joe Biel.
-Read more in his new book, Good Trouble.
+Read more in Joe’s new book, Good Trouble.

 Meet the Microcosm Staff!: Cyn Marts, sales associate